 Senator Rod Whittemore

-On November 6, 2012, the people of District 26 reelected Senator Rod Whittemore to represent them in the Maine State Senate.
-District 26 is comprised of Anson, Athens, Bingham, Brighton Plantation, Canaan, Caratunk, Central Somerset Unorganized Territory, Cornville, Dennistown Plantation, Embden, Fairfield, Highland Plantation, Jackman, Madison, Moose River, Moscow, New Portland, Norridgewock, Northeast Somerset Unorganized Territory, Northwest Somerset Unorganized Territory, Pleasant Ridge Plantation, Seboomook Lake Township, Skowhegan, Solon, Starks, The Forks Plantation and West Forks Plantation.
+Senator Rod Whittemore is currently serving his third term in the Maine State Senate.
+He represents the people of Senate District 3, which is made up of Anson, Bingham, Canaan, Caratunk, Central Somerset Unorganized Territory, Cornville, Dennistown Plantation, Embden, Highland Plantation, Jackman, Madison, Mercer, Moose River, Moscow, New Portland, Norridgewock, Northeast Somerset Unorganized Territory (includes Rockwood Strip Twp.), Northwest Somerset Unorganized Territory, Pittsfield, Pleasant Ridge Plantation, Rome, Seboomook Lake Unorganized Territory, Skowhegan, Smithfield, Solon, Starks, The Forks Plantation, and West Forks Plantation.

-Whittemore served on the Governor’s Task Force for ATV Legislation, and is now serving on the National Dealer Council for the Outdoor Power Equipment Industry.
-He is active in several outdoor industry related organizations, including the Recreational Motorsports Association of Maine.
-He is also a member of the National Federation of Independent Businesses (NFIB).
+Senator Whittemore served on the Governor’s Task Force for ATV Legislation, as well as on several National Dealer Councils for the Outdoor Power Equipment Industry and is active in several outdoor industry related organizations, including the Recreational Motorsports Association of Maine and the Skowhegan Sportsman Club.
+Senator Whittemore is also a member of the NRA and the National Federation of Independent Businesses.

-An outdoor enthusiast, sailor and woodworker, he lives in Skowhegan with his wife, the former Coralee Arsenault.
-They have three grown sons, Jason, Jeremy and Chad, along with their wives, Paula, Kristin and Shelley and eight grandchildren.
+An outdoor enthusiast, sailor, RVer, hiker, and cyclist, Senator Whittemore lives in Skowhegan with his wife, Coralee (Arsenault) Whittemore.
+They have three grown sons, Jason, Jeremy, and Chad, who are all married and have blessed the Senator and his wife with eight grandchildren.